March 3, 2019

 Since the blog post, Stack Overflow has rolled out a few changes in the name of being more welcoming.
 They rolled out a new code of conduct.
 They added an icon for new users in the hope that this would inspire a more welcoming environment.
 They built a tool that detected snarky comments.

 But the debate rages on.
-Start here if you want to go down the rabbit hole.
+Start on Stack Overflow’s Welcoming Questions if you want to go down the rabbit hole.

 What is Stack Overflow?